 Admission to the professional program during the sophomore year, or in the second year of the degree plan, is on a competitive basis.

 - Eligibility for Consideration into the Landscape Architecture Accredited Professional Program.
 Eligibility for consideration into the Landscape Architecture Accredited Professional Program depends on fulfillment of these requirements: students apply for formal admission to the program during the spring semester of each academic year.
 Selections are made only once a year for the fall semester.
 The first round of selections takes place in early summer.
 All students will be notified of their status at least two weeks before the start of the fall semester.
 Students who plan to complete their prerequisite courses during the summer session must so indicate on their application.
 The department will admit up to a maximum of 22 students, as resources permit.
-Selection will be based on a letter of intent, written by the applicant, which will address their reasons for entering the major, submission of portfolio, and on grades earned in the following three prerequisite courses: LAND ARC 250, LAND ARC 211, and LAND ARC 210.
+Selection will be based on a letter of intent, written by the applicant, which will address their reasons for entering the major, submission of portfolio, and on grades earned in the following two prerequisite courses: LAND ARC 250 and LAND ARC 210.

 - AND the applicant must have completed BOTANY 100, or equivalent, as well as a minimum of 24 credit hours.
 University GPA will be considered.